Leptispa pygmaea

-Leptispa pygmaea, commonly known as rice leaf beetle, or rice blue beetle, is a species of leaf beetle native to India and Sri Lanka.
+Leptispa pygmaea, commonly known as rice leaf beetle, or rice blue beetle, is a species of leaf beetle native to China (Yunnan), India (Assam, Kerala/Karnataka, Maharashtra, Meghalaya, West Bengal), Nepal, Pakistan, Sri Lanka and Vietnam.
 It is a major pest of Asian rice.

 Description

 Eggs are light green, smooth and oval in shape and 0.20 mm in length.
 First four instars are light green with a brown head and has two spiny projections on head.
 Head capsule is small, and body elongated.
 A tail like projection called urogomphi can be found at the posterior end.
 Grub has three pairs of thoracic legs.
 Final instar grub is dirty white in color.
 Pupa white at first, but later turns to brown in color and about 3.89 mm in length.
 Adult has a metallic greenish yellow body with bluish tinge.
 Male has long antennae, narrow thorax and a long body, whereas female has short antennae, broad thorax and stout body.
 Ventrum is white in color.